The Australian Physiography

 Somewhere around 83 percent of the mammals, 89 percent of the reptiles, 90 percent of the fish and insect species, and 93 percent of the amphibians found in Australia are endemic to this region.

-It is believed that geographic isolation and tectonic activity of this continent are the two main factors which are responsible for the high level of endemism that the Australian continent boasts of.
+Geographic isolation and tectonic activity are the two main factors believed to be responsible for this high level of endemism on the Australian continent.

 Australian Mammals